Almost splitting maps, transformation theorems and smooth fibration theorems: Appendix: A generalized covering lemma

 where $\hat{q}\in\sigma^{-1}(p)\cap B_{2r}(\hat{p})$.

 The proof is completed. \end{proof}

 \textbf{Acknowledgments.}

 The authors would like to thank Prof. X. Rong for suggestions to them which motivates this work.
 They also would like to thank Prof. B.-L. Chen, X. Rong, H.-C. Zhang, X.-P. Zhu for encouragements and discussions.
-The second author is partially supported by NSFC (Nos.
-12271531 and 12025109).
+The authors would like to thank the anonymous referees for careful reading and giving helpful suggestions.
+The second author is partially supported by National Key R\&D Program of China (2021YFA1002100), National Natural Science Foundation of China (12271531) and Guangdong Natural Science Foundation (2022A1515011072).